-Flow Measurement Direct measured data
+Long Term Mean Monthly Flow

+Daily Series, Monthly Series and Mean Monthly Flow

+Daily flow series plots are widely used in hydrology to visualize the changes in water flow in a river or stream over time.
+Daily flow series plots help to identify patterns in the flow of water, such as seasonal changes, drought periods, and flood events.
+This information can be used to understand the water cycle and make informed decisions about water management.

-12 shows the daily variation of discharge over the period of the time.
+Figure 1-2 shows the daily variation of discharge over the period of the time.
 There are spikes in the rainy season where there is excessive rainfall because of monsoon.
 Considering the time period of collected data, there was a flood with discharge 833.36 m3/s in Shrawan 23, 2073.
 The graph clearly shows the seasonal variation of the discharge.
 The gap in the plot indicates the upgrading work of Andhi Khola Hydropower Project.
 The graph shows the reduction in flood flow in the recent years.
-Long-term mean monthly flow is a critical component of hydropower project design and management, as it affects the energy production and efficiency of the project.
-In the context of hydropower projects, long-term mean monthly flow refers to the average flow of water in a river or stream over a period of several decades.